Weekend in Thessaloniki

 Most of the good hotels do not have their own parking, but they can direct you to the nearest parking lot with which they have cooperation.
 Daily parking costs is usually around 13e.

-Paying parking via sms does not work, but it is regulated via parking cards that can be purchased on kiosk.
+Paying parking via SMS does not work, but it is regulated via parking cards that can be purchased on kiosk.
 Depending on the zone, all-day parking costs from 3 to 5e.
-It could happen that there is no kios near the place where you found a free parking space - in that case you should ask someone or try to look at any shop near you, or watch that you don't block someone with your car and enjoy a free parking.
+It could happen that there is no kiosk near the place where you found a free parking space - in that case you should ask someone or try to look at any shop near you, or watch that you don't block someone with your car and enjoy a free parking.
 In our experience, the controls are very rare.
-Parking is free on weekends throughout the city, and from the street Agios Dimitrios, parking is always free and there you can find free places.
+Parking is free on weekends throughout the city, and from Agios Dimitrios Street, parking is always free and there you can find free places.
 Considering that during the year 2016 there were cases of car bursting, if you have valuable things in your car, it is best to park during a city tour in one of the plenty garages in the center of Thessaloniki (price 2e per hour and up).
-All in all,these are the options, and in our oppinion, the safest option is the arrangement with the hotel that you are staying in.
+All in all,these are the options, and in our opinion, the safest option is the arrangement with the hotel that you are staying in.
 Many tourists park the car right behind White Tower, but there you need to be careful because there is a large section of the street alongside the theater reserved for buses (although not best marked) and within that part the parking penalty comes within 10 minutes of parking.